Norton (grape)

-Norton, is grown in the Midwestern United States, Mid-Atlantic States, northeastern Georgia.
-DNA data are consistent with 'Norton' being a hybrid with ancestry including V. aestivalis and V. vinifera.
+Norton is a grapevine variety grown in the Midwestern United States, the Mid-Atlantic States, and northeastern Georgia.
+Nuclear and chloroplast DNA data are consistent with 'Norton' being a complex hybrid with ancestry from V. aestivalis, V. vinifera, and V. labrusca.

 Norton was first cultivated in Richmond, Virginia, and is the official grape of the State of Missouri, and is considered the cornerstone of the Missouri wine industry.
 Daniel Norton first purveyed the Norton cultivar during the early 19th century from his vineyards in Virginia, USA.

 History

-The Norton cultivar was introduced by Daniel Norborne Norton of Richmond, Virginia, who selected it from among what he believed were seedlings of a long forgotten grape variety called Bland, though there is some doubt as to whether it was the actual source of the seed which yielded Norton.
+The Norton cultivar was introduced by Daniel Norborne Norton of Richmond, Virginia, who selected it from among what he believed were seedlings of a long-forgotten grape variety called Bland, though there is some doubt as to whether it was the actual source of the seed which yielded Norton.
 The male parent, presumably, was a wild vine of Vitis aestivalis.
 Another cultivar, called Cynthiana, closely resembles Norton, but has traditionally been considered a separate variety.
 Genetic studies, however, have shown the two to be indistinguishable.

-This grape became available commercially in 1830 and very soon after that came to dominate wine production in the eastern and midwestern states like Ohio in the United States.
+This grape became available commercially in 1830 and very soon after that came to dominate wine production in the eastern and midwestern states like Missouri and Ohio in the United States.
 Since this grape lacks the distinct, "foxy" flavors that are typical of Native American Vitis labrusca grapes, it is quite suitable for making dry wine.
 Vineyards were pulled up and Concord grapes were planted in their place, for juice and jam.
 After prohibition, the wine industry in the eastern half of North America never recovered to the same degree that California's wine industry did.

-In the 21st century, United States wineries along the east coast and throughout the midwest are re-cultivating and producing wines from Norton grapes, such as at Chrysalis Vineyards in Middleburg, Virginia, which has 69 acre of Norton grapes.
+In the 21st century, United States wineries along the east coast and throughout the Midwest are re-cultivating and producing wines from Norton grapes, such as at Chrysalis Vineyards in Middleburg, Virginia, which has 69 acre of Norton grapes.